Steadyfire

-Steadyfire was an American indie rock band based in Cleveland, Ohio, formed in 2014.
-The group's final lineup was composed of guitarist-vocalist Gavin McIntire, bassist Garrett Pavlansky, synth player Jade Marié, and drummer Nick Billinghurst.
+Steadyfire was an American indie rock band based in Perrysville, Ohio, formed in 2014 by guitarist-vocalist Gavin McIntire, bassist Jeff Corbin, and drummer Grant Cowell.
+The group was briefly composed of McIntire, bassist Garrett Pavlansky, synth player Jade Marié, and drummer Nick Billinghurst before McIntire, Pavlansky, and Marié opted to form Noise Beneath the Floor in 2020.

 The band's music was featured on Rover's Morning Glory in 2015, leading to their addition to the festival Rover Fest alongside late Stone Temple Pilots vocalist Scott Weiland.

-Steadyfire released one extended play, Steadyfire (2015), and a studio album, How Often Have I Been This Wrong?, which was released on January 4, 2019.
+Steadyfire released one extended play, Steadyfire (2015), and a demo album, How Often Have I Been This Wrong?, which was released on January 4, 2019.
 They released two singles in 2016 produced by Skyharbor singer and Grammy nominated engineer Eric Emery.
 They were signed to independent record label Modest Aeroplane Records, which is owned and operated by band members Gavin McIntire and Jade Marié.

-On September 20, 2019, band leader Gavin McIntire made a post to their facebook page announcing that the group had disbanded and would be succeeded by a new project.
+On September 20, 2019, the band made a post to their facebook page announcing that the group had disbanded and would be succeeded by a new project.

+Founding drummer Grant Cowell died on April 19, 2023.
+In the following days the band announced they would be using his previously recorded drum takes to finish an abandoned album first started in 2015.